statechannels/website/server/docs/getting-started.md

     * install() // **this is where we'll code the application UI**
 * a call to the `run()` function

+Throughout this guide, we'll be using this template as a reference for developing `app.js`.

 ----------

 ## Constants